hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 Auto-verification works with forms sent by POST on frontend only.
 Also, it works only with forms in the post content, but we have plans to extend the functionality.

-= How to block hcaptcha on specific page? =
+= How to block hCaptcha on specific page? =

 hCaptcha starts early, so you cannot use standard WP functions to determine the page.
 For instance, to block it on `my-account` page, add this code to your theme's `functions.php` file: